TMUA: A Complete Guide

 The Structure of the TMUA: An Overview

-The TMUA is structured into two distinct papers, each lasting 1 hour and 15 minutes, and both are sat on 18 October 2023.
+The TMUA is structured into two distinct papers, each lasting 1 hour and 15 minutes, and are sat on 16th and 17th October 2024 respectively.
 This structure is designed to assess different aspects of your mathematical abilities.
+As of 2024 the new dates could be in October 2024 or January 2025, depending on the latest information provided by the TMUA official sources.

 The first paper, known as 'Mathematical Thinking', consists of 20 multiple-choice questions.
 This paper is designed to test your ability to apply your mathematical knowledge in new and unfamiliar situations.
 It's not just about recalling facts and formulas, but about using your understanding of maths to solve problems that you might not have seen before.